-The State expects to continue to use lease-purchase and contractual-obligation financing arrangements to finance its capital programs, and expects to finance many of these capital programs with State PIT Revenue Bonds (see "State Personal Income Tax Revenue Bond Financing" below).
-The Enacted Capital Plan projects that \$4.0 billion of State PIT Revenue Bonds, \$119 million of SUNY Dormitory Facilities Revenue Bonds, and \$814 million of Mental Health Facilities Improvement Revenue Bonds will be issued in 2008-09.
-The Enacted Capital Plan also projects the issuance of \$601 million of Dedicated Highway and Bridge Trust Fund Bonds in 2008-09.

-Some of the major capital programs financed by lease-purchase and contractual-obligation agreements are highlighted below.
+The Enacted Capital Program and Financing Plan ("the Capital Plan") projects that \$4.1 billion of State PIT Revenue Bonds, \$100 million of SUNY Dormitory Facilities Revenue Bonds, and \$520 million of Mental Health Facilities Improvement Revenue Bonds will be issued in 2009-10.
+The Capital Plan also projects the issuance of \$577 million of Dedicated Highway and Bridge Trust Fund Bonds in 2009-10.
+Some of the major capital programs being financed in the Capital Plan are highlighted below.

 Transportation.
-The State DOT is primarily responsible for maintaining and rehabilitating the State's system of highways and bridges, which includes 40,000 State highway lane miles and 7,500 State bridges.
+The State Department of Transportation (DOT) is primarily responsible for maintaining and rehabilitating the State's system of highways and bridges, which includes 40,000 State highway lane miles and 7,500 State bridges.
 The Department also oversees and funds programs for rail, port, transit and aviation projects and programs that help defray local capital expenses associated with road and bridge projects.

-The 2005-2010 Transportation Capital Plan reflects a five-year DOT capital plan of \$19.2 billion and a five-year MTA capital plan of \$17.9 billion.
+The 2005-2010 Transportation Capital Plan reflects a five-year DOT capital plan of \$18.2 billion and a five-year MTA capital plan of \$17.9 billion.
 The Transportation Capital Plan includes the entire DOT plan, but only reflects the portion of the MTA capital plan that is financed by State-supported bonds.
 The balance of the MTA capital plan is financed by a combination of other State, City and MTA resources (see below).
-To partially fund the new DOT and MTA plans, the voters passed a \$2.9 billion Rebuild and Renew New York Transportation General Obligation Bond Act in November 2005.
+To partially fund the DOT and MTA plans, the voters passed the \$2.9 billion Rebuild and Renew New York Transportation General Obligation Bond Act in November 2005.
 Proceeds from the Bond Act are divided equally between the DOT and the MTA capital programs (\$1.45 billion for each program).
-Additional resources still need to be identified in the out years of the plan to support the DOT and MTA capital plans.
+Additional resources still need to be identified in the out years of the plan to support the MTA capital plans.

-DOT's programs are financed by a combination of Federal grants, pay-as-you-go capital and bond proceeds supported by the Dedicated Highway and Bridge Trust Fund, and revenues from the Dedicated Mass Transportation Trust Fund.
-Legislation has been periodically adopted to increase the deposit of revenues into the Dedicated Highway and Bridge Trust Fund and the Dedicated Mass Transportation

-Trust Fund to meet program needs.
+DOT's programs are financed by a combination of Federal grants, pay-as-you-go capital and bond proceeds supported by the Dedicated Highway and Bridge Trust Fund, transfers from the General Fund, and revenues from the Dedicated Mass Transportation Trust Fund.
+Legislation has been periodically adopted to increase the deposit of revenues into the Dedicated Highway and Bridge Trust Fund and the Dedicated Mass Transportation Trust Fund to meet program needs.
 In addition, general obligation bond acts have been used to support capital transportation spending.

 The State has supported the capital plans of the MTA through legislation adopted in 1992 and 1993 which authorized payments, subject to appropriation, of a portion of the petroleum business tax from the State's Dedicated Mass Transportation Trust Fund to the MTA and authorized it to be used as a source of payment for non-State-supported bonds to be sold by the MTA to support its capital program.
 Legislation adopted in 2000 provided for increases in amounts dedicated to the MTA through the Dedicated Mass Transportation Trust Fund by increasing the portion of the petroleum business tax and other transportation-related taxes and fees that would flow to that Fund between 2000-01 and 2004-05.
 In 2002, the MTA implemented an overall debt restructuring program.
-The restructuring simplified and restructured MTA credits, modernized resolutions and restructured existing debt to create new capital capacity and better match the bond maturities with the useful lives of the projects financed.
+The program simplified and restructured MTA credits, modernized resolutions and restructured existing debt to create new capital capacity and better match the bond maturities with the useful lives of the projects financed.